sendbird/SendBird-SDK-JavaScript/README.md

 Before entering the two commands above, you should run the simulator from the [Android Studio](https://developer.android.com/studio/) in advance.
 The command for iOS works without further action.

 ### Here are the steps to install Chat SDK

+Follow the simple steps below to build the Chat SDK into your client app.

 #### Step 1: Create a Sendbird application from your dashboard